sst/sst/www/docs/quick-start.md

 ---
-id: installation
+id: quick-start
-title: Installation
-sidebar_label: Quick Start
+title: Quick Start
-description: "Creating a new Serverless Stack (SST) app"
+description: "Create a new SST app"
 ---

 import config from "../config";